paulbeka/level-4-project/timelog.md

 * *2 hours* worked on upcoming meeting + literature search

 ### 7 Oct 2022
-* *1 hour* met with supervisor and did reviewed it
+* *1 hour* met with supervisor and reviewed the meeting

 ### 8 Oct 2022
 * *0 hours* No progress